 Your ideal guests should dictate the home you buy as a rental investment property in Spain

 If you want to achieve positive results with your holiday rental business.
-Achieving a good, regular income, customer satisfaction and repeat guests; you need to first think about your ideal guests.
+To achieve a good, regular income, customer satisfaction and repeat guests; you need to first think about your ideal guests.
 Remember this is not just a business, it’s also your second home, so ideally you want to attract guests who are just like you!
 Who you can trust and you know will enjoy your home and take care of it.

 There are various different traveller types that you should take into consideration when deciding on your ideal guest.